Post: How to Find and Engage Passive Candidates with AI: A Step-by-Step System

 Career Trajectory Signals

-• Time in current role approaching a typical tenure threshold for their level (commonly 24–36 months)
+• Time in current role approaching a typical tenure threshold for their level (24–36 months is a reliable benchmark)

 • Plateaued title progression compared to peer cohort